(Disclosure: Some of the links below may be affiliate links)

 This personal finance myth is going to surprise you.
 I used to believe that everyone needed a budget.
 But I do not think like that anymore.

-I think that most people can live without a budget after they put their expenses into order.
-However, I still believe that everybody should track their expenses.
+Most people can live without a budget after they put their expenses into order.
+However, everybody should track their expenses.

 I am starting to believe that tracking your expenses is much more important than setting a budget.
 If you track your expenses correctly, you will know exactly how you are spending each month and on what.